jcordtz/a_data_platform/README.md

 The concepts of *data* and *datasets* are **core components** of the data platform.

+A very important aspect of especially *data* but also to some degree *datasets* is that a given object must be able to be handled, maintained and secured by itself, that is not through any technology component like a database, hence **file** handling is the overall aspect of this.

 When the term *data* is used, it refers to a single data object like a table or file that contains only the *data* for that given object.
 For example, a source table like customers or invoices.

 On the other hand, when the term *dataset* is used, it implies a collection of tables or files that are connected to each other.
 This could be a data mart setup with customer, product and time dimensions and a sales fact, also known as a star schema.